 - Clear up debris.

-- If you receive a complaint from neighbours take responsibility and act on the complaint.
+- If you receive a complaint from neighbours, take responsibility.

-You can find the phone number of the Student and Neighour liaison and other related phone numbers at www.port.ac.uk/aboutus/community/neighbours/universityandcommunitycontacts.
+You can find the phone number of the Student and Neighbour liaison and other related phone numbers at www.port.ac.uk/aboutus/community/neighbours/universityandcommunitycontacts.